Kings of Suburbia

-Kings of Suburbia is the fifth studio album by German rock band Tokio Hotel.
+Kings of Suburbia is the fifth studio album by German band Tokio Hotel.
 It was released by Island Records on October 3, 2014 in Germany and October 6 worldwide.
 Unlike their previous work which was released in both German and English, Kings of Suburbia was only released in English.
 The album is available at retail and online stores.
 There are four versions available at retail stores and Amazon.com [standard edition (11 tracks), deluxe edition (15 tracks and a DVD disc), vinyl deluxe edition (15 tracks in two vinyl discs) and limited super deluxe edition (a box set of a deluxe edition disc, a DVD disc, two deluxe edition vinyl discs, a cassette with two "Devilish" demo songs and a photo-book)].
 There is only deluxe edition available at iTunes and Google Play Music which comes with a bonus video of an interview with the band.

 Background

 On September 3, 2014 Bill Kaulitz posted the cover, name and release date of Kings of Suburbia on his Instagram page.
 Tokio Hotel announced on their Facebook page that one new song would be available on iTunes each Friday from September 12 until the release of the album on October 3.

 On September 9 the band posted on their YouTube channel a video teaser of the first promotional single from Kings of Suburbia called "Run, Run, Run", while the full video was released on September 12.
 In the video, which is in black and white, Bill Kaulitz is seen singing seated while Tom Kaulitz is playing the piano.
 The video was directed by Gianluca Fellini.

 On September 17 Tokio Hotel announced on their Facebook page that the second promotional single would be "Girl Got a Gun".
 The song was released on September 19, while a music video for it, directed by Kris Moyes, was released on September 23.

 The lead single from Kings of Suburbia, "Love Who Loves You Back", was released digitally on September 26, while the music video directed by Marc Klasfeld was released on September 30.